-Exhibit 1 New developments that pose a threat to GCC consumers
+Exhibit 1: New developments that pose a threat to GCC consumers

 Six tenets of consumer protection in the GCC

-Exhibit 2 Tenets of consumer protection in the GCC
+Exhibit 2: Tenets of consumer protection in the GCC

-Create regulations that are in equal parts comprehensive and ﬂexible Put in place the right institutions and operating model -
+Create regulations that are in equal parts comprehensive and flexible

 Define an enforcement philosophy